Human rights in the United States: Guantánamo Bay

 The United States maintains a detention center at its military base at Guantánamo Bay, Cuba where enemy combatants of the war on terror are held.
 The detention center has been the source of various controversies regarding the legality of the center and the treatment of detainees.
 Amnesty International has called the situation "a human rights scandal" in a series of reports.
 775 detainees have been brought to Guantánamo.
 Of these, many have been released without charge.
 The United States assumed territorial control over Guantánamo Bay under the 1903 Cuban–American Treaty of Relations, which granted the United States a perpetual lease of the area.
 United States, by virtue of its complete jurisdiction and control, maintains "de facto" sovereignty over this territory, while Cuba retained ultimate sovereignty over the territory.
 The current government of Cuba regards the U.S. presence in Guantánamo as illegal and insists the Cuban-American Treaty was obtained by threat of force in violation of international law.

 A delegation of UN Special Rapporteurs to Guantanamo Bay claimed that interrogation techniques used in the detention center amount to degrading treatment in violation of the ICCPR and the Convention Against Torture.

 In 2005, Amnesty International expressed alarm at the erosion in civil liberties since the 9/11 attacks.
 According to Amnesty International:

 The Guantánamo Bay detention camp has become a symbol of the United States administration's refusal to put human rights and the rule of law at the heart of its response to the atrocities of September 11, 2001.
-It has become synonymous with the United States executive's pursuit of unfettered power, and has become firmly associated with the systematic denial of human dignity and resort to cruel, inhuman or degrading treatment that has marked the U.S.'s detentions and interrogations in the "war on terror".